"Why won't they do this???"

 Once you make your grand gesture, you have more opportunities for repetition.
 Repeat why it's important to them.
 Share why it led you to invest your time, effort, and abilities to do your part.
 Especially if you did more than what you're asking your people to do, chances are they'll all buy in.

 At this point, your work is not done.
 Keep making these gestures.
 Never assume you have their buy in forever.

 There's a reason that as soon as the players on the dynastic teams mentioned in the Captain Class retired, the dynasties ended.
 They only lasted as long as the leader was there to uphold and repeat the standard.

 On your team, you likely have people changing roles, leaving, and getting hired all the time.
 This means many people haven't seen your last grand gesture or heard the message you're getting tired of repeating.

 Keep the standard of leadership high on your team by continuing to make good efforts in these areas.
-It will pay great dividends for you through continued team buy in and success.
+It will pay great dividends for you through continued team buy in and successful projects.

 Deepen your understanding of the importance of repetition with these posts:

-- Learn more about how to use the power of repetition in our deep dive on the subject here.
+- Learn more about the benefits of repetition and how to use its power in our deep dive into the subject.

-- Use your 1 on 1s to reinforce ideas you’re trying to get buy in for by following this 1 on 1 template.
+- Use your 1 on 1s to reinforce ideas you're trying to get buy-in for by following this 1:1 meeting template.